Geo-GmZ/ovpn-mkt-ansible/README.md

-# ovpn-mkt-ansible
-Mikrotik OVPN automation with Ansible.
+###Mikrotik OVPN automation with Ansible.

-Ansible Playbook with various roles automate Ovpn Configuration on Mikrotik.
+##Ansible Playbook with various roles automate Ovpn Configuration on Mikrotik.

-Requirements:
+###Requirements:

-Ansible 2.9
+* Ansible 2.9
-SSH must be open or configured on the router for Ansible to connect and do the configuration.
+* SSH must be open or configured on the router for Ansible to connect and do the configuration.